AlizerUncaged/The-Obsession-Letter/README.md

  <img src="Repo/Images/0.png"/>
 </p>

+3. Compile on release, not on debug
-3. Compile, to prevent peeking (reverse engineering) I suggest you may want to [obfuscate the letter](https://github.com/yck1509/ConfuserEx)
+4. ```!IMPORTANT!``` To prevent peeking (reverse engineering) I suggest you may want to [obfuscate the letter](https://github.com/mkaring/ConfuserEx)
-4. Now all you need is to gain senpai's trust and run the program on his laptop, goodluck!
+5. Now all you need is to gain senpai's trust and run the program on his laptop, goodluck!

 # Contributions
 Contributions are more than welcome :) I'd be more than happy if you star this repo.